A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies

-In words, $\mathcal{M}_{U; \delta, \gamma}$ represents a model where both the outcome regression and the propensity score are correctly specified, with known association between $U$ and $Y$ equal to $\delta$ and known association between $U$ and $Z$ equal to $\gamma$.
-Below, we suppress the dependence on $(\delta, \gamma)$, and write $\mathcal{M}_{U}$ in place of $\mathcal{M}_{U; \delta, \gamma}$. $\mathcal{M}_U$ contains widely used models proposed by \citet{Rosenbaum1983} and \citet{Imbens2003}.
-In practice, to provide a meaningful interpretation of sensitivity parameters $(\delta, \gamma)$, we will impose scale restriction on the unmeasured confounder, and focus on a binary unmeasured confounder and a continuous unmeasured confounder supported on the unit interval $[0, 1]$, as they are widely-adopted in the sensitivity analysis literature (\citet{Gastwirth1998}; \citet{Rosenbaum2002a}; \citet{Imbens2003}); however, such restriction is not strictly necessary for the proposed methodology.
+In words, $\mathcal{M}_{c_\delta, c_\gamma}$ represents a semiparametric model where both the outcome model and the propensity score model are correctly specified, with \emph{known} association between $U$ and $Y$ and between $U$ and $Z$, and unrestricted joint law of $(U, \mathbf{X})$.
+For notational simplicity, we suppress the dependence on $(c_\delta, c_\gamma)$ in the rest of the article and write $\mathcal{M}$ in place of $\mathcal{M}_{c_\delta, c_\gamma}$.
+Semiparametric model $\mathcal{M}$ contains widely used models proposed by \citet{Rosenbaum1983} and \citet{Imbens2003}.